anytizer/ocunit/.github/ISSUE_TEMPLATE/create-a-new-issue.md

 ---
 name: Create a new issue
-about: Help a user create a new issue
+about: Helps a new user create an issue
-title: Title...
+title: I have an issue with OCUnit
 labels: help wanted
 assignees: ''